eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Please note that the differences between these types of attestation are purely legal.
-For example, a diploma may be a QEAA or a non-qualified EAA, depending on whether it is issued by a qualified trust service provider (QTSP) or by an unqualified one.
+For example, a diploma may be a QEAA or a non-qualified EAA, depending on whether it is issued by a qualified trust service Provider (QTSP) or by an unqualified one.
 Similarly, an mDL may be issued as a PuB-EAA, a QEAA, or a non-qualified EAA, depending on the legal status of the party issuing mobile driving licenses in each Member State, in addition to being an authorized mDL Provider in accordance